NBlaze860/Shipsy-Inventory-Manager/docs/ARCHITECTURE.md

 - **Routes (`src/routes`):** Defines the API endpoints and maps them to the corresponding controllers.
   - `auth.js`: Handles authentication-related routes (`/api/auth`).
   - `products.js`: Handles product-related routes (`/api/products`).
-  - `analytics.js`: Handles analytics-related routes (`/api/analytics`).
+  - `analytics.js`: Handles analytics-related routes (`/api/analytics`) including the AI chatbot endpoint for product queries.
 - **Controllers (`src/controllers`):** Handles incoming requests, validates the data, and calls the appropriate services to perform business logic.
   - `authController.js`: Contains the logic for user registration, login, logout, and profile retrieval.
   - `productController.js`: Contains the logic for CRUD operations on products, ensuring that users can only access their own products by passing the authenticated user's ID to the service layer and handling ownership validation.
-  - `analyticsController.js`: Contains placeholder logic for analytics.
+  - `analyticsController.js`: Contains analytics logic including AI-powered chatbot functionality for product queries using Gemini LLM with authentication and user-specific product filtering.
 - **Services (`src/services`):** Contains the core business logic of the application.
 It interacts with the models to access and manipulate data.
   - `AuthService.js`: Handles the business logic for user signup, login, logout, and profile retrieval.
   - `ProductService.js`: Implements the business logic for all CRUD operations on products, filtering products based on the `userId` to ensure data privacy.
   - `AnalyticsService.js`: A placeholder for future analytics-related business logic.
+  - `GeminiService.js`: Handles AI-powered natural language processing for product queries using Google's Gemini LLM, with built-in query validation and context construction.
 - **Models (`src/models`):** Defines the database schemas and provides an interface to interact with the database.
   - `User.js`: User authentication and authorization model with role-based access control.
   - `Product.js`: Product inventory model with automatic value calculations and user references.